 Jess came to Feedback with an eclectic history of campaigning on and communicating on various issues including child poverty, ethical banking, women’s rights, climate change and development, working for the Fawcett Society, Move Your Money UK, the Overseas Development Institute and the Child Poverty Action Group.
-Jess did her BA in History and English at the University of York and spent some time working in India, Paris and Boston before returning to her native London.
-As Head of Communications she’s in charge of getting Feedback’s message across the right people, at the right times, in the right ways.
+Jess did her BA in History and English at the University of York and worked in India, Paris and Boston before returning to her native London.
+She’s in charge of getting Feedback’s message across the right people, at the right times, in the right ways.
 Working closely with Christina, she plans how Feedback can spread the word on the challenge food waste poses to our environmental sustainability and climate, and our hard-hitting campaigns to tackle it.